FRC6099/kitt-bot/README.md

 cp -r . ../kitt-bot
 ```

-This will copy the changed 2025 files back into the original project.
+This will copy the new year's files back into the original project.
 Feel free to compare the
 differences using below command in the *kitt-bot* folder.

 ```bash